Chemical Peels Treatment for Acne Scars, Hyperpigmentation & Wrinkles

 While most people would be thrilled by the idea of all that a chemical peel can do for facial skin, not everyone can be considered a worthy enough candidate for the procedure.
 Your doctor will have to ensure that you are an ideal candidate for the same and in order to do this, he or she will have to ascertain that you:

 When a person approaches a doctor with the intention of getting a chemical peel, there will be a fair few steps involved.
-These would include:

-You doctor might also ask you to undergo a few medical tests and checks, to ensure that you are fit to undergo a chemical peel.
+Your doctor might also ask you to undergo a few medical tests and checks, to ensure that you are fit to undergo a chemical peel.
 You will also be made to understand the possible risks and side effects, so that you are able to make a fully informed decision.

 This would also be a good time to have all your doubts and queries clarified and you should not feel embarrassed or ashamed to ask anything.